 - NNTP (Network News Transfer Protocol) Push and Pull - Used for transporting Usenet news articles between news servers.

 - TCP/IP Sockets - STATS delivers in several different socket implementations.
 Among these are a “raw” socket feed that is a comma-delimited stream of data including information only on the most recent play.
 Another is a “snippet” XML socket feed that includes the most recent play and updates on any relevant statistics that have changed.

-- Web Services/API - Clients query and retrieve data via a SOAP Web Service.
+- Web Services - Clients query and retrieve data via a SOAP Web Service.

 STATS is not limited to the above delivery formats and is always investigating innovative delivery methods to increase the speed and ease at which data is delivered to our clients.

 STATS’ primary data center is more than 2,300 square feet with multiple RAC configurations, supported by UPS battery backup power and onsite generators to provide full power during power outages.
 The HVAC systems are configured to provide always-on redundancy.
 STATS utilizes remote data center facilities with equal capabilities to spread workload and provide for business continuity.

 Oracle Enterprise databases are maintained in both stand alone and RAC configurations.
 STATS’ databases are always able to deliver data due to the implementation of Oracle’s Real Application Cluster (RAC) solution; multiple nodes are joined together to operate as one computer, should any of those computers go down, the entire database does not become affected.
 Databases are mirrored in real-time to remote data centers to provide for business continuity.